litelawliet/GPM_MathLibrary/README.md

 Everything is within a namespace called GPM, you can even find a Tools namespace inside of it for Degree to Radian conversion, cosinus, sinus, square root and more.
 There is also a wrapping tool call Random for generating random numbers from the STL.

+Note : If you want to try this library using the MathTestProject project, just make sure that this project is the default running project in the solution.